-In September of 2009, seven missionaries and their four children moved from Connecticut/NYC to plant the Mission Chattanooga.
+2009- In September of 2009, seven missionaries and their four children moved from Connecticut/NYC to plant the Mission Chattanooga.
 They knew no one in Chattanooga, but felt called here through a dream God gave to Angie Sorensen.
 In February of 2010, the Mission launched their first worship service, Evensong.
 Over time, the Mission began to grow.
-Now with over 600 worshipers each week, the Mission family is expanding to multiple sites, or chapels.
-In addition to the three services in the City Center Chapel (The Camp House) each Sunday, there are two other chapels – the Highland Chapel, at the crossroads of five Chattanooga neighborhoods about a mile east of Downtown, and the Red Bank Chapel, an enclave of Chattanooga.
+Now with hundreds of worshipers each week, the Mission Abbey has expanded to multiple sites (chapels).

 Heritage Stanwich - Evensong (the first worshiping community of the Mission) was born as a community within Stanwich Church, in Greenwich, CT, a historic New England church that is over 280 years old.
 In August of 2009, a team of seven adults, including Evensong co-founder Chris Sorensen, felt led to move to Chattanooga to plant The Mission.
 Stanwich prides itself as being a church that strives to find a balance always between truth and grace.
 The Mission Chattanooga has been tremendously influenced by Stanwich Church and sees itself as it’s daughter.